iCharlesHu/swift-experimental-subprocess/README.md

 ### `Subprocess` Output Methods

 `Subprocess` uses two types to describe where the standard output and standard error of the child process should be redirected.
-These two types, `Subprocess.collectOutputMethod` and `Subprocess.redirectOutputMethod`, correspond to the two general categories of `run` methods mentioned above.
+These two types, `Subprocess.CollectOutputMethod` and `Subprocess.RedirectOutputMethod`, correspond to the two general categories of `run` methods mentioned above.
 Similar to `InputMethod`, both `OutputMethod`s add two general output destinations:
 - `.discard`: Specifies that the child process's output should be discarded, effectively written to `/dev/null`.
 - `.writeTo`: Specifies that the child process should write its output to a file descriptor provided by the developer.
-Subprocess will automatically close the file descriptor after the process is spawned if `closeAfterProcessSpawned` is set to `true`.
+Subprocess will automatically close the file descriptor after the process is spawned if `closeAfterSpawningProcess` is set to `true`.

 `CollectedOutMethod` adds one more option to non-closure-based `run` methods that return a `CollectedResult`: `.collect(upTo:)`.
 This option specifies that `Subprocess` should collect the output as `Data`.
 Since the output of a child process could be arbitrarily large, `Subprocess` imposes a limit on how many bytes it will collect.
 By default, this limit is 128kb.